Anello Mouthpieces

 A Family Business – Mike Anello

 Emil Anello began teaching his son Mike Anello the art of mouthpiece refacing when Mike was in high school.
 After careful tutoring, Mike became a partner in the mouthpiece business in 1999.
 Mike and Emil carefully documented the precision craft of creating these high-quality mouthpieces and accumulated a robust archive of this process for posterity and historical record.
-Some of this information is presented in the Emil Anello Virtual Mouthpiece Clinic
+Some of this information is presented in the Emil Anello Emil Anello's Mouthpiece School

 Emil Anello passed away in 2010, but wanted his mouthpiece design and craft to survive.
 Although the business was briefly shuttered after his passing, Mike Anello reopened the mouthpiece shop in 2019 to carry on the Anello tradition.